 With a PhD in carbon cycle science, climate change or related aspect you will have experience of independent research in this field, including both the use and interpretation of observations and of model results.
 You should have excellent analytical and technical skills, preferably with the ability to manipulate large datasets and to conduct your own model simulations.
 You should also have excellent oral and written communication skills, and experience of presenting and writing-up research results for publication in peer-viewed journals.
 You should have the ability and desire to work within a research group and be a team player; and be able to meet all the essential criteria set out in the Person Specification.

-This post is available on a fixed term basis from 1 September 2021 to 31 August 2023.
-Part time working requests may be considered for this post (minimum possible hours available are 80% FTE).
+This post is available from 1 November 2021 on a full-time basis for a fixed term period of 2 years.
+Part-time working requests may be considered for this post (minimum possible hours available are 80% FTE).

 To apply for this vacancy, please follow the online instructions at: https://myview.uea.ac.uk/webrecruitment/